You may love to treat your dog for doing tricks, like rolling over or shaking hands, but you likely know human candy isn’t good for pups.

 “There are a number of different candies that are toxic to pets,” says Ruth MacPete, DVM.
 “Pets are naturally inquisitive and curious and that can get them in trouble.”

-Even smart and generally well-behaved dogs are prone to a little mischief, particularly if they are food motivated.
-And on Halloween, a holiday celebrated by 172 million people in the U.S., the risks for dogs getting into a bag of candy increases (95 percent of the people who celebrate the holiday purchase candy).
+Even smart and generally well-behaved dogs are prone to a little mischief, particularly if they are food-motivated.
+And on Halloween, a holiday celebrated by 172 million people in the U.S., the risk of dogs getting into a bag of candy increases (95 percent of the people who celebrate the holiday purchase candy).

 The results can be scary for pet parents and range from unpleasant (GI issues) to even death.
 The best way to avoid problems is to keep the bag out of reach, but things happen.
 Dr. MacPete shared the effects different candies can have on pets and what to do if your dog breaks into a bag or licks some off the floor.

 Most people know chocolate is a big no-no for dogs.
 Chocolate contains theobromine, which is similar to caffeine.
-Dark chocolate has more, but it’s also found in milk and white chocolate and cocoa beans.
+Dark chocolate has more, but it’s also found in milk white chocolate, and cocoa beans.

 “They cause kidney failure,” Dr. MacPete says.

-It can be frightening enough to see your pet consumed candy, but ingesting wrappers may also cause health problems.
+It can be frightening enough to see your pet consume candy, but ingesting wrappers may also cause health problems.